dictybase-docker/prepare-deploy/README.md

 - `deployment-response` - Contain deployment payload in the output which can be accessed in any successive step in the same job.
-- `upload-response` - Contain [upload artifact payload](https://github.com/actions/toolkit/tree/master/packages/artifact#upload-result) to be accessed in any successive step in the same job.
+- `upload-response` - Contain [upload artifact payload](https://github.com/actions/toolkit/tree/master/packages/artifact#upload-result) to be accessed in any successive step within the same job.

 ## Active Developers